Deep learning insights into cosmological structure formation: Introduction

-\section{INTRODUCTION}

-The standard model of cosmology successfully describes the evolution of the Universe from its near-uniform early state to the present-day clustered distribution of matter \cite{Blumenthal1984, Percival2001}.
-Within this paradigm, the formation of cosmic structures in the Universe is driven by the gravitational collapse of initially small perturbations in the density of matter.
-These perturbations grow over cosmic time into extended halos of dark matter, which are interconnected along walls and filaments and surrounded by empty voids, together forming the so-called cosmic web.
-Dark matter halos are the fundamental building blocks of cosmic large-scale structure, within which galaxy formation proceeds by accreting gas and turning it into stars \cite{White1978}.
-The properties of the initial density fluctuations are well-constrained by measurements of the cosmic microwave background \cite{Aghanim2020}; a major contemporary challenge involves developing a physical understanding of how complex, non-linear late-time cosmic structures emerge from these linear initial conditions.
+\section{Introduction}

-Computer simulations are currently the most accurate method to compute the non-linear evolution of dark matter over cosmic time \cite{Efstathiou1985, Jenkins2001, Navarro1997, gadget}.
-Given the initial conditions and a cosmological model, $N$-body simulations follow the evolution of ``particles'', representing small-scale chunks of matter, governed by the laws of gravity.
-In this context, particles are not hypothesized subatomic particles thought to comprise the dark matter, but rather regions of the Universe enclosing a set amount of dark matter. $N$-body particles are many orders of magnitude more massive than fundamental particles; for example, for state-of the-art cosmological simulations such as the Millennium-II \cite{Boylan2009} and the Bolshoi simulations \cite{Klypin2011}, a single particle has $M\sim10^{6}\, \mathrm{M}_{\odot}$ and $M\sim10^{8}\, \mathrm{M}_{\odot}$, respectively.
+The formation of cosmic structures in the Universe is driven by the gravitational collapse of initially small perturbations in the density of matter, which grow over time into extended halos of dark matter.
+Computer simulations are the most accurate method available to compute the non-linear evolution of dark matter over cosmic time \cite{Efstathiou1985, Jenkins2001, Navarro1997, gadget}.
+Given the initial conditions and a cosmological model, $N$-body simulations follow the evolution of particles governed by the laws of gravity.
 Despite being able to compute the evolution of matter in the Universe, simulations alone do not provide a straightforward answer to how dark matter halos acquire their characteristic properties -- such as mass, shape, inner profile and spin -- from the initial density perturbations.